-- Consider the trade-offs between making incremental changes, with increased opportunities to ascribe changes in results to changes in methods and responds to new ideas and approaches, and clustered changes, which will reduce overall calibration burdens and provide more points of consistency in survey methods. - Preserve the ability to calculate estimates consistent with "old" survey methods until calibration and adjustment methods are developed, peer reviewed and approved to address changes in estimates due to "new" survey methods. - 2.
+- Consider impacts on stock assessment, monitoring and management activities prior to implementing changes in survey methods. - Consider the trade-offs between making incremental changes, with increased opportunities to ascribe changes in results to changes in methods and responds to new ideas and approaches, and clustered changes, which will reduce overall calibration burdens and provide more points of consistency in survey methods. - Preserve the ability to calculate estimates consistent with "old" survey methods until calibration and adjustment methods are developed, peer reviewed and approved to address changes in estimates due to "new" survey methods. - 2.
 Conduct outreach and education throughout the development, implementation and evaluation of survey changes and subsequent calibration of estimates. - 3.
 Continue reporting survey estimates based on existing methods while developing and evaluating calibration and adjustment criteria for new methods, and securing peer review of new estimates.
 Design new methods with sufficient components to replicate status quo methods, and maintain the ability to replicate status quo methods as long as necessary to conduct the steps described here. - 4.
 Conduct a peer review of calibration methods and applications. - 5.
 Finally, revise time series of survey estimates and make them available to update stock assessments and management parameters. - Provide both sets of estimates until all managed species have updated catch limits and assessments